20 Car Sales Phone Scripts: Internet, BDC, Cold Call & Voicemail

 20 phone scripts.
 Word-for-word dialogue.
 Every situation from the 60-second internet lead callback to the 30-day follow-up.

-Here’s what the first one sounds like:
+This is what the first one sounds like:

 “Hey Sarah, it’s Mike over at Westside Honda.
 I see you were just looking at the Civic Sport on our site.
 I’ve actually got that one sitting right out front.
 What caught your eye about it?”